Advisors and Staff

 Apart from this, Navoda is a passionate and versatile dancer.
 She enjoys choreographing dance routines and making dance videos in her free time.

 Samiha pursued her Master of Science in Digital Forensics and Cybersecurity.
 Prior to her enrollment in the Master’s program, Samiha completed her Bachelor’s degree in Computer Engineering and earned several prestigious scholarships for performances on her robotics and artificial intelligence projects.
-Samiha provides technical expertise to the MPA department that includes faculties, staffs, and students.
+Samiha works as a System Administrator and provides technical expertise to the MPA department that includes faculties, staffs, and students.
 She also works on the departmental website management and assists to manage a substantial number of department and program-related zoom meetings.

 She has worked as a technologist in multiple renowned organizations focusing on projects in database management and microcontroller programming.
 Samiha also earned her Associate’s degree in Electromechanical Engineering.

 Samiha is a member of the Institute of Electrical and Electronics Engineers (IEEE) and Women in Technology & Entrepreneurship in New York (WiTNY).

 Outside her work at John Jay, Samiha is a food lover, great cook, and a big fan of sightseeing.
 She takes a great interest in traveling and exploring historical backgrounds.